megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 Implementation of CarBoxData
 ****************************

-  CarBoxData is implemented according description from “Custom Box Data Creation” chapter as public class CarBoxData extends AbstractNoncedBoxData<PublicKey25519Proposition, CarBox, CarBoxData> with custom data as:
+  CarBoxData is implemented according to the description from “Custom Box Data Creation” chapter as public class CarBoxData extends AbstractNoncedBoxData<PublicKey25519Proposition, CarBox, CarBoxData> with custom data as:

     ::